-Dial 111 immediately in an emergency: anything that could cause loss of life, serious injury or loss of property.
+Dial 111 immediately in an emergency.
+Anything that could cause loss of life, serious injury or loss of property is a fire emergency.

 TSUNAMI RISK

 Often natural warnings, like any of the below, will be the only warning of a tsunami, so don't wait for an official warning, go immediately to high ground or, if the surrounding area is flat, go as far inland as possible.
 Signs could be: